brunbs/backend-science-fair/README.md

 <h2 align="center"> :hammer_and_wrench: How can I build this project locally? / Como posso rodar esse projeto localmente? </h2>
 <p>

 :us: To run it in the current state of development, you can just clone this repository, under the main branch you will find the latest stable release, you can open it using the IDE you like, download dependencies and run it!
+Then, use Postman to make requests to the API.
 It runs in the localhost 8080 port, so you can use the links:

 - Swagger: http://localhost:8080/swagger-ui/index.html